tmurph/signal-final-project/README.md

 ;
 ```

 And now with a little `R` we’re ready to analyze the data.
-Note that the code uses a global variable, `csv_filename`, defined separately to point to the previous results.

 ```R
 library(readr)